 Chad Syverson's research spans several topics, with a particular focus on the interactions of firm structure, market structure, and productivity.
 His research has been published in several top journals and has earned multiple National Science Foundation Awards.
 He also coauthored (with Austan Goolsbee and Steve Levitt) an intermediate-level text, Microeconomics.

 "My engineering background definitely spurred my research interest in productivity.
-I like to visit factories and investigate how things are put together, what can go wrong when they are, and what factors influence firms' operating success (or lack thereof)."
+I like to visit factories and investigate how things are put together, what can go wrong when they are, and what factors influence companies’ operating success (or lack thereof)."

-For a listing of research publications please visit Chad Syverson’s university library listing page
+For a listing of research publications, please visit the university library listing page.